open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 therefore it should not block or throw an exception.
 If multiple `SpanProcessors` are registered, their `OnEnding` callbacks are invoked in the order they have been registered.
-The SDK MUST guarantee that the span cannot be modified anymore by any other thread before invoking `OnEnding` of the first `SpanProcessor`.
+The SDK MUST guarantee that the span can no longer be modified by any other thread before invoking `OnEnding` of the first `SpanProcessor`.
 From that point on, modifications are only allowed synchronously from within the invoked `OnEnding` callbacks.